Antonino Letteriello

-Antonino (Nino) Letteriello (born August 11, 1979, in Italy) is the first President of the Data Association Management Italy Chapter and European Coordinator for the International Data Association Management.
+Antonino (Nino) Letteriello (born August 11, 1979, in Italy) is an Italian data management executive, entrepreneur, and academic.
+He is the founder and chief executive officer of FIT Group, a consultancy specializing in data governance and digital transformation, and serves as President of the Italian Association of Data and Analytics Italy, the Italian chapter of the Data Management Association International (DAMA).
+Letteriello is also the European, Middle East and African Coordinator for DAMA International and a member of the MIT Chief Data Officer Symposium programme.

+Career

 Letteriello started his career in the public transport industry in 2006, working for transport networks including Metropolitana Milanese and Transport for London before assuming the role of Head of Programme Management for the London 2012 Olympic and Paralympic Games.
 He was invited to the UK Olympic Expert Panel by then President of London 2012 Lord Coe.